An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Introduction

 We make the following contributions: \begin{enumerate} \item \textbf{Conceptualization}: A refined map of key concepts from the TD metaphor to the RE domain. \item \textbf{Analytical theory}: An analytical theory that describes the notion of RED based on our empirical studies.
-The theory supports decision-making in RE by leveraging the debt metaphor. \item \textbf{Data}: The material necessary to replicate the interview and survey studies.\footnote{Accessible in our replication package, currently at \url{https://www.dropbox.com/s/p494kc9qmsixf0z/ured-replication.zip?dl=0}.
+The theory supports decision-making in RE by leveraging the debt metaphor. \item \textbf{Data}: The material necessary to replicate the interview and survey studies.\footnote{Accessible in our replication package, currently at \url{https://www.dropbox.com/s/zbz7zjnwn62x87a/ured-replication.zip?dl=0}.
 The data will be stored permanently on Zenodo upon acceptance.} \end{enumerate} To the best of our knowledge, this is the first empirical work explicitly tackling the understanding of RED in practice.

-The rest of the manuscript is structured as follows. \Cref{sec:related} presents the current state of TD and RED research.
-In \Cref{sec:study}, we present the study design for the interview study, the online survey, and the subsequent theory development.
+\revb{In}{the rest of the manuscript, \Cref{sec:related} presents the current state of TD and RED research. \Cref{sec:study} presents the study design for the interview study, the online survey, and the subsequent theory development.
 The results of these studies are presented in~\Cref{sec:results}.
-Finally, we discuss the results, including their limitations, and map them to the existing TD theory in \Cref{sec:discussion}.
-We conclude with an outline of future work in \Cref{sec:conclusion}.
+Finally, \Cref{sec:discussion} discusses the results, including their limitations, and maps them to the existing TD theory in. \Cref{sec:conclusion} concludes with an outline of future work.}